amitgajbhiye/biencoder_concept_property/README.md

 ## Training Methodology

 ### Pre-training on Different Data
-The dot product model is first trained on the different types and amounts (100K and 500K) of data from the `Microsoft Concept Graph (mscg)`, `Generics KB Properties (gkb)` and `Prefix Adjectives`.
+The biencoder model is first trained on the different types and amounts (100K and 500K) of data from the `Microsoft Concept Graph (mscg)`, `Generics KB Properties (gkb)` and `Prefix Adjectives`.
 The data can be found in the `data` directory of the repo.
 The model in this configuration uses in-batch negative sampling.
 The input file is a `tsv` in the form of `concept property`.
 The negatives are sampled via in-batch negative sampling during model training.

 The `neg_batch_sampling` branch of the codebase contains the latest code.